 When an AB InBev Product is first introduced to a new territory under the Importation Framework Agreement or if an existing license is renewed, AB InBev and the Company will agree the import price of such product.
-The import price for each product will be agreed by AB InBev and the Company based on (a) production cost of the imported product and (b) a mark-up, covering: (i) an allocation of certain indirect costs (including logistics cost, overhead cost, depreciation, amortization and other costs as AB InBev and the Company may deem relevant), (ii) distribution royalty component determined using the pricing policies set out for royalty under the Licenses to Manufacture (see (2) below) and (iii) an exporter margin set by reference to a transfer pricing benchmark report, or by reference to a historical import agreement entered into between AB InBev and a third party considering such other factors as AB InBev and the Company may deem relevant in the end-market.
+The import price for each product will be agreed by AB InBev and the Company based on (a) production cost of the imported product and (b) a mark-up, covering: (i) an allocation of certain indirect costs (including logistics cost, overhead cost, depreciation, amortization and other costs as AB InBev and the Company may deem relevant), (ii) distribution royalty component determined using the pricing policies set out for royalty under the Licenses to Manufacture (see below) and (iii) an exporter margin set by reference to a transfer pricing benchmark report, or by reference to a historical import agreement entered into between AB InBev and a third party considering such other factors as AB InBev and the Company may deem relevant in the end-market.

-(2) Licenses granted to the Group to manufacture, sell, distribute, advertise and promote AB InBev Products for sale in the APAC Territories
+(2) Licenses granted to the AB InBev Group to import, sell, distribute, advertise and promote Group Products and AB InBev Products for sale outside of the APAC Territories